manenim/ImageSharing-Microservice-Application-Typescript/README.md

 ### S3
 Create an AWS S3 bucket.
-The S3 bucket is used to store images that are displayed in Udagram.
+The S3 bucket is used to store images that are displayed in the app.

 Set the config values for environment variables prefixed with `AWS_` in `set_env.sh`.